Alt-Hohenschönhausen: Thirty Years' War

 From 1626 Hohenschönhausen was affected by the Thirty Years' War.
 Apart from the Swedish forces who were passing through the area, the troops of Albrecht von Wallenstein also plundered the area and its surroundings, with only the village church remaining undamaged.
 The result of this was a large-scale desertion of the area by its inhabitants and widespread famine.
 In the following years, The Plague and other epidemics were reported, including a plague of locusts in 1651.
 As a result of these factors, the village had lost 58% of its inhabitants by the mid-17th century.

 Seven Years' War and Industrialisation

 Hohenschönhausen was affected by the Seven Years' War, and was plundered by Austrian and Russian troops after Frederick the Great's defeat at the Battle of Kunersdorf.
 From 1817 the village and the surrounding estates were under the control of the local state councillor, Christian Friedrich Scharnweber.
-Under his tenure and those of his successors, Hohenschönhausen began expanding along the road to Berlin.
+Under his tenure and those of his successors, Hohenschönhausen began expanding along the road to Berlin (Berliner Weg), today's Konrad-Wolf-Straße.
 Apart from the settlements, at this point cereals were also widely grown and, after the easing of restrictions in 1810, milled on-site.
-As the 19th century progressed and Germany began to industrialise, Hohenschönhausen benefitted from investment in infrastructure, such as the opening of an electric tram line in 1899, and a brewery which opened in the early 1890s.
+As the 19th century progressed and Germany began to industrialise, Hohenschönhausen benefitted from investment in infrastructure, such as the opening of an electric tram line to Berlin in 1899, and a brewery which opened in the early 1890s.